What Is Customer Sentiment?

 Finally, customer sentiment can be an excellent guide for improving your products or services.
 By listening to how customers feel, you can make changes that will make them happier.
 That might mean adding new features, changing how something works, or even creating whole new products.

-Best practices for monitoring sentiment
+Best practices for tracking sentiment

 Before we wrap up, let's look at some best practices for tracking customer sentiment.
 These tips will help you monitor how your customers are feeling and use that information to improve your business.